Creating a Substance Abuse Treatment Plan

 • Post-contract concerns: Therapists can note new problems that emerge after the treatment plan is completed in progress notes.
 Treatment can be transitioned or adjusted accordingly.

-Ultimately, setting goals and aiming to reach them is the most fundamental aspect of a mental health treatment plan.
+Ultimately, setting goals and aiming to reach them is the most fundamental aspect of a substance abuse treatment plan.
 The treatment plan should also go hand in hand with other mental health records.
 These records may include information on psychiatric evaluations and behavioral or medical notes.
-Progress notes should allow a therapist to communicate effectively with the patient and any other personnel that may also be treating the patient.
+Progress notes should allow a therapist to communicate effectively with the patient and any other personnel who may also be treating the patient.

 While SMART goals are undoubtedly an excellent way to determine appropriate outcomes, SOAP notes can also be worth keeping in mind.
-When writing a mental health treatment plan, SOAP notes can help check that all necessary information is documented correctly in a patient's session.
+When writing a substance abuse treatment plan, SOAP notes can help check that all necessary information is documented correctly in a patient's session.
 For treatment plans that center on substance abuse, the content of SOAP notes should include:

 • Subjective: Descriptions relevant to the patient's condition, such as their experiences and feelings.

-• Objective: Include the facts and information, such as the patient's mental health diagnosis and specific behavioral details.
+• Objective: Include the facts and information, such as the patient's substance absue diagnosis and specific behavioral details.

 • Assessment: Combine the subjective and objective data to formulate a professional behavioral interpretation.